asengupta/duck-angular/README.md

      var container = builder.withDependencies(appLevelDependencies).build("MyModuleName", myModule, { baseUrl: "baseUrl/for/Duck/dependencies", textPluginPath: "path/to/text.js"});

 This method returns a Container object, whose API is discussed below.
 The dependencies are injected using an overriding module which is constructed dynamically.
 This preserves the original module's dependencies.
-If you wish to bootstrap the original module directly, please use **buildRaw()**.

-###buildRaw()

-This method is exactly like **build()**, except that it bootstraps the original module directly, instead of using a mock module to override dependencies.
-Please note that using this method instead of **build()** implies that any app-level dependencies can potentially override all dependencies for all tests, unless application initialisation scripts are run for every new scenario.
-Alternatively, you may restore the original dependencies manually after every scenario.

 ##Container API